 Until we realised a year or more later that only a few ex-trainee farmers did actually start their smallholder farm.
 Some came to our Institute to ask for calves to buy.
-A difficult undertaking as we were a Government farm that was not allowed to sell its assets. that problem led to the idea to launch another project to breed young stock of cross-bred heifers for sale to the farmers in the region.
-So, some years or more later, problem solved, we thought.
+A difficult undertaking as we were a Government farm that was not allowed to sell its assets.
+That problem of ‘shortage of young stock’ led to the idea to launch another project to breed young stock of cross-bred heifers for sale to the farmers in the region.
+So, some years or more later, the problem was solved … , we thought.

 However, farmers still came to our Institute to complain.
 This time the marketing of milk appeared to be a problem … Indeed farmers did not have milk containers nor transport nor an outlet to sell their milk.
 In addition quite a few Africans are lactose intolerant (some even claim 87%) causing the milk to be more of a cash product than of a nutritional value (fortunately most Africans only drink sour or rotten milk which has no lactose, … a disgusting experience for us Dutch people though).